mustafasaaed/IdentityServerCommunityTemplatePack/README.md

-## IdentityServerTemplatePack
+## IdentityServer Community Template Pack

-Ok, The question is What is Identity Server Template Pack?
+Ok, The question is What is Identity Server Community Template Pack?
-Identity Server Template Pack is a visual stuido template that helps you to start developing apps faster using the [identity Server 4](https://github.com/IdentityServer/IdentityServer4).
+Identity Server Community Template Pack is a visual stuido template that helps you to start developing apps faster using the [identity Server 4](https://github.com/IdentityServer/IdentityServer4).

  This template basically will generate four projects, these projects are based on the code in the identity server4 [docs](http://docs.identityserver.io/en/release/quickstarts/8_entity_framework.html)